gladioswaf/gladioswaf-doc/README.md

 You forgot to mount `express.json()` (or `express.urlencoded()`) before the GladiosWAF middleware.

 **Legitimate requests being blocked**
-Capture the request and submit it to _[TODO: support / feedback channel]_ for review and model retraining.
+Capture the request and submit it to support@gladios.com.sg for review and model retraining.

 **Custom headers stripped by browser (CORS)**
 If a frontend calls a backend that uses GladiosWAF, custom headers like `gladioswaf-apikey` should only be added server-side, not from the browser.
 Browsers will block them unless the destination server allows them in `Access-Control-Allow-Headers`.